zhaofengli/colmena/README.md

 Take note that if you use the default path (`/run/keys`), the secret files are only stored in-memory and will not survive reboots.
 To upload your secrets without performing a full deployment, use `colmena upload-keys`.

+## Parallelism

+Colmena is built from the ground up to support parallel deployments.
+Evaluation, build, and deployment of node configurations can happen at the same time.
+This parallelism can be controlled primarily through two flags:

+- `--limit <number>`: Number of hosts to deploy at once in the final step (pushing closures and activating new profiles).
+- `--eval-node-limit <number>`: By default, Colmena will automatically determine the maximum number of nodes to evaluate at the same time according to available RAM.
+This flag allows you to set the limit to a predetermined value.

 ## Environment variables